huintech/scratch-resource-cli/README.md

   - **opt-size** used to delete useless files to reduce the expansion size

-  - **gen-config** used to generate a configuration file that records the update parameters
+  - **gen-config** used to generate a configuration file that records the update parameters and folder hash

       eg: `gen-config --version=v0.0.1 --repo=openblockcc/external-resources --cdn=https://cdn.openblock.cc/`

-  - **gen-hash** used to generate the hash of the external-resource folder to verify the integrity of the content after copying the folder to the cache

 - Translation tools